-17. If a member receives a written paper on a matter in relation to which they have an interest which was previously undisclosed, they should immediately return the paper to the head of governance with an indication of the extent to which the member has read the paper.
+- 19. If a member receives a written paper on a matter in relation to which they have an interest which was previously undisclosed, they should immediately return the paper to the Head of Governance with an indication of the extent to which the member has read the paper. - 20.
+If a member becomes aware of a conflict during the course of any discussion, they should immediately disclose their interest and should, if appropriate, withdraw from the discussion and any decision relating to the matter.